Utility Pants Are About to Take Over This Fall—29 Pairs I'm Obsessed With

 Next: I'm Freaking Out—These Fall Finds From H&M, Zara, and Shopbop Are Too Good

 Lauren Adhav is a freelance fashion editor based in Los Angeles.
-Originally from Orlando, Florida, she always wanted to work at a fashion magazine.
-After finally getting an internship at Town & Country in 2015, she moved to New York City and continued to get her footing in the industry with stints at Cosmopolitan, W magazine, Harper's Bazaar, and Moda Operandi.
-In 2017, she returned to Cosmo full time, starting off as the beauty and fashion editorial assistant and working her way to fashion editor.
+Originally from Orlando, Florida, she got her start as the beauty and fashion editorial assistant at Cosmopolitan and worked her way up to fashion editor.
 She contributed to both the website and print issues, pitching new ideas, forecasting trends, covering red carpet events, and informing the overall coverage and brand voice.

-After five years in NYC, she moved to the West Coast for the sunshine and the change of pace.
-As a freelance fashion editor, she still contributes to Cosmo and now Who What Wear.
-She's always trying to get ahead of the next big trend before it goes mainstream and loves discovering fashion brands with a unique point of view (Chopova Lowena, Sandy Liang, and Bode being some of her current favorites).
+After five years in NYC, she moved to Los Angeles.
+As a freelance fashion editor, she contributes to Cosmo, The Cut, and now Who What Wear.
 She also spends an unhealthy amount of time online shopping for the perfect piece, and now that she's in L.A., she's rediscovering her soft spot for malls.
-On the weekends, you can find her walking around the Silver Lake Reservoir, trying to catch up on her tan at Venice Beach, and probably ordering a Chinese chicken salad at Joan's on Third.